Rachida Dati: Controversy

-2025 Musée du Louvre jewellery theft

-Under her direction, on the morning of 19 October 2025 the Musée du Louvre announced the museum would be closed for the day "for exceptional reasons".
-According to the French Ministry of Culture and media reports, the theft occurred at the gallery known as the Galerie d’Apollon, where jewellery from the French Crown-Jewels collection — including nine items said to belong to Napoleon and the Empress, such as a necklace, tiara and brooch — were on display.

-French authorities launched an investigation.
-The Culture Minister, Rachida Dati, stated she was on-site with museum staff and police.
-At the time of the report, the full list of stolen items, precise value and suspect details were not publicly disclosed.

-The stolen objects are part of the historic collection of the French Crown Jewels and imperial jewellery, held at one of the foremost museums in the world.
-The incident raises significant concerns regarding the security of national patrimony and cultural heritage.
-For background, the French Crown Jewels are held today in the Louvre among other collections.

 Tayeb Benabderrahmane case

 In 2020, Franco-Algerian lobbyist Tayeb Benabderrahmane claimed he had been arbitrarily detained and tortured in Qatar, in a context linked to his possession of compromising documents concerning Nasser al-Khelaïfi, president of Paris Saint-Germain.
 After returning to France, he filed a complaint, leading to the opening of a judicial investigation in Paris for kidnapping, unlawful detention, and extortion in an organized group.

 On 27 June 2023, the offices of Dati – at the 7th arrondissement town hall and in her law practice – were searched, as were those of lawyers Francis Szpiner and Olivier Pardo, in connection with the investigation.

 The judges examined the alleged role of Dati and Szpiner, then mayor of the 16th arrondissement, in negotiations surrounding the release of Tayeb Benabderrahmane, with the French National Financial Prosecutor's Office suspecting talks conducted outside the official procedure.

-As of 2025, no formal indictment had been announced, but Dati continued to be cited in the affair, which remains under investigation by the French judiciary.
+As of 2026, no formal indictment had been announced, but Dati continued to be cited in the affair, which remains under investigation by the French judiciary.
 At the same time, in the summer of 2025, the United Nations Working Group on Arbitrary Detention recognized the arbitrary nature of Benabderrahmane's detention in Qatar and called on the Qatari authorities to conduct an investigation and provide reparation for the harm suffered.